 I’ve seen Jake’s tenderness melt fear—in children, in battle-scarred dogs, even in coiled rattlesnakes.
 And in me, the one who resisted bringing him home because she’s terrified of love.
 Today I can’t fathom life without him.

 Jake’s tumor—one large one, instead of several—turns out to be benign.
 A miraculous reprieve.
 We’re wildly grateful, but it feels tentative somehow, as though death has already entered the room.
 He’s twelve and has two pinched discs, arthritis, two rebuilt knees, no spleen.
 “You need to get a job,” I tell him each time we pay the vet.
 He beams.
 His job is to teach me how easy love can be.
 Even when your heart is on fire.
 Even when you’re here, in death’s sitting room, with the being you know you can’t live without.
 But must.

 He is dying by shades to help us adjust.
 I can only hope Rilke’s claim that the ones we love die into our hearts will be true of Jake, too.
 I carry those I’ve loved and lost with me intimately.
 I long for Jake’s gentle kindness, his fearless trust in love to stay behind, to be also mine.

 Carol Keeley’s work has appeared in New England Review, Ploughshares, Oxford Poetry, Playboy, Antioch Review, Chicago Magazine, Rolling Stone, Columbia Poetry Review, The Chicago Tribune, New American Writing, Chicago Reader, and elsewhere.
 She has taught workshops in poetry, creative nonfiction and fiction at three universities.
 Currently, she teaches free writing workshops for veterans.
-She is at work on a novel based on a recent wildland fire in Colorado.subscribe to Ploughshares?
+She is at work on a novel based on a recent wildland fire in Colorado.Might we be so bold as to suggest that you subscribe to Ploughshares?